nzkelvin/nzkelvin.github.io/_posts/2019-12-22-ansible-study-notes.markdown

 Ansible is a popular choice of DevOps tools.

 # History
+* Ansible was created by Michael DeHaan in 2012.
-Ansible was acquired by Redhad in 2015
+* Ansible was acquired by Red Had in 2015.

 # Ansible vs Ansible Tower
 So what are the differences?

 Ansible is the engine of the tool.
-You can interact with it via command line interfaces.
+You can access it via command-line user interfaces.

-Ansible Tower is a web based UI.
+Ansible Tower is a web based UI for Ansible.
+You can trigger an Ansible playbook from an Ansible Tower website.

 # Mechanism
-Server Node
+An Ansible Server is a controller.
+It is the brain of the tool.
+It pushes deployments to the nodes under its control.

+An Ansible server is Linux based, i.e. you need a Linux server / box to install it.

+However, the target nodes can run on either Linux or Windows OS.

+Microsoft PowerShell Desired State of Configuration (DSC) supports both the "push" and the "pull" methods.
+However, Ansible only does "push", which means it less flexible but leave no trace post deployments on the target nodes.

-## Script
+## Scripts
-Infrastructure as Code
-YMAL

-Push
+"Infrastructure as Code" is the goal.
+Microsoft PowerShell Desired State of Configuration is powered by PowerShell scripts.
+In comparison, Ansible has a concept called Playbooks and they are saved in the YMAL file format.
+An YMAL file consists of both configuration and scripting in a declarative way.

-Limitation
+# Limitation of DevOps
-SAP transport
+No all applications / systems are made for DevOps.
+For example, systems like SAP has it own deployment mechanmism (Transports) and are incompatible with modern DevOps tools.

+Some companies only do DevOps internally, and external product release cadance is still around once a year.

 # Dependents Management
-Artifects
+[JFrog Artifactory](https://jfrog.com/artifactory/) is a popular tool for storing packages, installation files and scripts.

-# Role
+# Job Roles
+In an ideal world, DevOps should have its own dedicated team.
+However, in reality, we often see development teams make DevOps scripts and packages.
+BAU teams will pretty much just click buttons for production releases.

 # Cloud Integration
+The major cloud vendors, like Azure and AWS, all support Ansible natively.